TheUncertaintim/TheUncertaintim.github.io/_pages/About.md

 Three years after receiving his bachelor degree in Animal Science at [NCHU](https://www.nchu.edu.tw/en-index) in Taiwan, he moved to Germany to pursue his Master degree in Bionic/Biomimetics at [HSRW](https://www.hochschule-rhein-waal.de/en).
 There, he became a self-taught programmer due to various projects.
 Since his graduation in 2018, he works as a research associate at Kempten University of Applied Science in Germany.
 His research focus is on the aspect of human factors in automated driving.
 {: style="text-align: justify;"}

-In addition to Python and C++, he speaks Mandarin Chinese, English and German.
+In addition to Python, R and C++, he speaks Mandarin Chinese, English and German.
 {: style="text-align: justify;"}
 ## Hobbies
 {: style="text-align: center;"}